For all ages, Sunday mornings at 9:45am

 1st-8th Grade will begin in their class rooms:

-1st-4th Grade will move to Closing Assembly at the end of the Sunday School hour, also in the south side of DeSoto Hall.
+1st-4th Grade will move to Closing Assembly at the end of the Sunday School hour, also in Room 104.

-To train our children, ages 2 through 8th Grade, in the principles of the Word of God we use a systematic memory work book.
+To train our children in the principles of the Word of God we use a systematic memory work book, including sections of the catechism and important Bible passages laid out for each year from age 2 through 12th grade.